Pylons/pyramid/docs/narr/renderers.rst

    jqhxr = $.getJSON(api_url);

-The string ``callback=?`` above in the ``url`` param to the JQuery ``getAjax`` function indicates to jQuery that the query should be made as a JSONP request; the ``callback`` parameter will be automatically filled in for you and used.
+The string ``callback=?`` above in the ``url`` param to the JQuery ``getJSON`` function indicates to jQuery that the query should be made as a JSONP request; the ``callback`` parameter will be automatically filled in for you and used.